scottjzou/tts_data_prep/README.md

     - A wrapper method for *download()*,*split_audios()*,*concat_audios()* and *finalize_dataset()*.
     - If you do not wish to use the above methods, you can directly call *prepare_dataset()*.
 It will handle all your data generation.
     - Parameters:
-      - *links_txt*:
-        - Path to the '.txt' file that contains the urls for the videos.
       - *sr*:
         - Sample Rate to keep of the audios.
         - Default value is set to *22050*
-      - *download_youtube_data*:
-        - Whether to download audios from YouTube.
-        - Default value is *True*
       - *max_concat_limit*:
         - The upper limit of length of the audios that should be concated.
 The rest will be kept as they are.
         - The default value is set to *7*